 This manual provides a comprehensive set of definitions, rules, formats, and illustrations for Texas public community and junior colleges to use for consistent and uniform reporting.
 This manual also conforms to all applicable Governmental Accounting Standards Board (GASB) Statements.
-The intention behind this manual is to help each public community and junior college adopt the business-type activities (BTA) model for use in preparing its annual financial reports and to follow the other guidelines explained in this document.
+The intention behind this manual is to help each public community and junior college adopt the business-type activities (BTA) model for use in preparing its annual financial reports and to follow the other guidelines.

 The concepts and formats attempt to comply with Generally Accepted Accounting Principles (GAAP), which include pronouncements of the GASB and Financial Accounting Standards Board (FASB), where applicable.
 Any deviation from the reporting requirements specified in this manual or in GAAP that are caused by institutional policy should be minimal and should not mislead an informed reader.
-Section 7, Notes to the Financial Statements, includes examples that may need to be modified to fit an institution's actual circumstances.
+Section 7, Notes to the Financial Statement Reporting Entity, includes examples that may need to be modified to fit an institution's actual circumstances.
 If a footnote clearly is not applicable, a negative assurance footnote is not required.

 Deviations from the concepts or formats presented in this manual should be approved by Texas Higher Education Coordinating Board (THECB) staff before the submission of the annual financial report.
-Deviations should be disclosed in the Notes to the Financial Statements.
+Deviations should be disclosed in the Notes to the Financial Statement Reporting Entity.

 The Community College Annual Financial Reporting Requirements Committee, which is comprised of community college business officers, representatives from public accounting firms, and THECB staff, reviewed and approved these requirements.
-Direct any questions to THECB staff at (512) 427-6101.
+Direct any questions for the THECB to ctc@highered.texas.gov.

-Institutions should forward their bound and audited financial statements (in the quantity indicated) to each agency listed in Section 2.1 of this manual and submit them electronically to the THECB by January 1 of each year.
+Institutions should forward their bound and audited financial statements (in the quantity indicated) to each agency listed in Section 2 of this manual and submit them electronically to the THECB by January 1 of each year as required by Texas Administrative Code, Title 19, Part 1, Chapter 13, Subchapter R, Rule 13.524, Required Reporting.